kiki-le-singe/react-redux-boilerplate/README.md

 ### Configuration

-The webpack compiler configuration is located to the root `~/webpack.config.js` and `~/webpack.production.config.js`.
+The webpack compiler configuration is located to the root:

+* `~/webpack.config.js`
+> Webpack configuration for the development mode.
+* `~/webpack.production.config.js`
+> Webpack configuration for the production mode.
+* `~/webpack.styleguide.config.js`
+> Webpack configuration to build assets for the style guides.

 You can also see the `~/.babelrc` configuration file.

 ### Vendor Bundle